Staying on Budget

 Provolone Ziti Bake

-Smoked provolone cheese amps up the flavor in this simple pasta bake.
+Smoked provolone cheese amps up the flavor in this simple Ziti pasta bake.
 If you are feeding a crowed this is a perfect main or side dish.

 Vegetarian Bean Tacos